-Chase has a great landscape of credit cards, but if you’re a small business owner like me, the Chase Ink Business Unlimited is fantastic card to consider picking up.
+Chase has a great landscape of credit cards, but if you’re a small business owner like me, the Chase Ink Business Unlimited is fantastic card to consider picking up to maximize the points you earn on all of your business expenses.
 I’ve consistently written about this no fee card from Chase, but I thought I’d break down my top 4 reasons to get, keep, and swipe this card silly.

 Technically the Ink Business Unlimited is a cash back credit card; however, if you carry one of Chase’s premium Ultimate Reward earning cards, you can simply combine your rewards into the premium account and then transfer them into Chase’s travel partners.
 This is what we consistently do to fly in cabins like Air France Business Class